leefuller23/www/content/status.md

 ## App Uptime Status

-See the current status of qtnet apps
+See the current status of qtnet apps.

-Helpful to confirm if it is down for everyone or just you
+Helpful to confirm if it is down for everyone or just you.

 [https://uptime.statuscake.com/?TestID=HgUuA2XQ7Z](https://uptime.statuscake.com/?TestID=HgUuA2XQ7Z)

 ## Job Status

-We ping to Healthchecks.io when certain jobs complete successfully
+We ping to Healthchecks.io when certain jobs complete successfully.

-If no ping is received the job shows here as late/down
+If no ping is received the job shows here as late/down.

 qtnet-srv1 (heartbeat)